Football Game Notes - 09/09/13

 Bill Busch and Kendrick Shaver are up for the annual FootballScoop award.

-During his five years at Utah State, Shaver has been part of a Utah State program that has played in a school-record five-straight bowl games, while posting a 43-24 record, to go along with a 2012 Western Athletic Conference championship.
+During his six years at Utah State, Shaver has been part of a Utah State program that played in a school-record five-straight bowl games, to go along with a 2012 Western Athletic Conference championship.

-During the 2014 season, Shaver coached Davis, who earned True Freshman All-Ameica honors from 247Sports.
+During the 2014 season, Shaver coached Davis, who earned True Freshman All-America honors from 247Sports.

 Utah State’s defense finished the 2014 season ranking among the top 30 in the nation in 10 categories, including ranking first in the Mountain West and 12th in the nation in scoring defense at 19.7 points per game.
 USU also ranked first in the MW and fourth nationally in both sacks (3.57 pg) and tackles for loss (8.1 pg), second in the MW and eighth in the nation in passes intercepted (19), second in the MW and ninth in the nation in defensive touchdowns (5), second in the MW and 11th in the nation in turnovers forced (30), second in the MW and 17th nationally in passing efficiency defense (111.42), first in the MW and 24th in the nation in rushing defense (130.7 ypg), second in the MW and 25th in the nation in opponents third down conversion percentage (.358), and second in the MW and 30th nationally in total defense (356.1 ypg).